The Mommy Lyfe: The Best Direct Sales Company Jobs for Stay at Home Moms

 If you feel that I've misrepresented your company please leave a comment down below with clarification.
 That's what this article is all about - acting as an honest resource to those in the market for income through direct sales.

 Just a little disclaimer: I do not work for any of these companies.
 In fact, as of right now, I've never even worked in direct-sales.
 So, though I have researched these companies, what I've written here is merely my own observations and opinions and a list of companies I personally deemed the most trustworthy after much time culling the masses.
 I'm not guaranteeing that anyone will find themselves rolling in sweet, sweet cash by joining any of these companies.

 That being said, as a stay at home mom I find myself interested in direct sales companies.
-Besides the passive income I earn here on HubPages, I'm totally intrigued by the idea of expanding my income while still balancing life at home with my daughter and soon-to-be second babe.
+Besides the passive income I earn here on HubPages, I'm totally intrigued by the idea of expanding my income while still balancing life at home with my two daughters.

 Beauty + Skin Care

 Oh, Arbonne.
 In the past I have had several friends and acquaintances become Arbonne consultants.
 Some were successful, some were not.
 It really came down to the time and energy they were willing (and most importantly, able) to invest in this company.
 Those with young kids failed.
 It's time consuming and requires a lot follow up with potential customers.